Controller¶

 }

-This declares an identity named node-context, which is used as marker for node-based routing and is used in other places to reference that routing type.
+marker for node-based routing and is used in other places to reference

-Declaring possible context instances
+Declaring possible context instances¶

-In order to define possible values of context instances for routed RPCs, we need to model that set accordingly using context-instance extension from the yang-ext model.
+In order to define possible values of context instances for routed

 import yang-ext { prefix ext; }